 When you create an assertion step, it will immediately run in the mabl Trainer.

 Running assertion steps

-All find actions in mabl, including assertions, will automatically wait up to 30 seconds for the targeted element to appear.
-There is generally no need to add an additional wait step before an assertion, unless the element will take more than 30 seconds to appear in your app or if the element comes into existence without being fully realized.
+All find actions in mabl, including assertions, automatically wait up to 30 seconds for the targeted element to appear.
+There is generally no need to add an additional wait step before an assertion, unless the element takes more than 30 seconds to appear in your app or if the element comes into existence without being fully realized.
 In the latter case, a wait step before the assertion may be necessary since mabl will evaluate as soon as it detects that the target element exists.
 Find more information about wait steps in mabl at our "Adding wait steps with the mabl trainer" doc.

 This setting shows which element has been selected.
 If it appears that the incorrect element has been selected, click on the mouse icon and re-select the element you wish to assert against.

 All assertion types, excluding "is present" and "is not present" assertions, require you to specify the attribute or property you'd like to assert against, such as "innerText", "value," or "checked."
 To assert against a CSS property, click the button labeled “CSS” above the field labeled “Attribute/property” and choose a property.

 If you need more information on what an attribute or property represents, try looking it up in MDN.

 Select an option from this dropdown to indicate how mabl should assert against the element.
 Does the element just need to be present?
 Does it need to match or contain a specific value?
 Supported assertion types include the following: equals, does not equal, greater than, less than, greater than or equals, less than or equals, contains, does not contain, starts with, does not start with, ends with, does not end with, present, and is not present.